-Traditional fixed bridges create a filler tooth that is supported by crowns placed over healthy teeth on either side of the gap in the mouth to keep the bridge in place.
-This is the most common type of bridge, and it is typically made from porcelain fused to metal or ceramics.
+Traditional fixed bridges create a filler tooth supported by crowns placed over healthy teeth on either side of the gap in the mouth to keep the bridge in place.
+It is the most common type of bridge, and it is typically made from porcelain fused to metal or ceramics.

-Are used when there are adjacent teeth on only one side of the missing tooth or teeth.
-This is not very common any more and is not recommended in the back of the mouth where it can put too much force on other teeth and damage them.
+They are used when there are adjacent teeth on only one side of the missing tooth or teeth.
+It is not very common anymore and is not recommended in the back of the mouth, where it can put too much force on other teeth and damage them.